 Keep it crisp

-Prep and store lettuce and spinach then store it in a saltwater bath in the fridge.
+Prep and store lettuce and spinach then store in a saltwater bath in the fridge.
 Those greens will remain crisp and clean.
 Just rinse and serve.

 Bathroom drain cleaner